5pideyy/5pideyy.github.io/_posts/2025-02-16-nomore-thug_lifeatkct.md

 ## Final Thoughts

-This was a lesson in **why cybersecurity matters.** If you’re building something shady, at least don’t leave your name in it.
-But more importantly, don’t scam people at all—especially in a place full of ethical hackers. 😉
+This was a lesson in **why cybersecurity matters.** If you're building something shady, at least don't leave your name in it.
+More importantly, don't scam people at all—especially in a place full of hackers.

 Better luck next time, D****.

 ---

 ### Want to reach out?

-Yo, Mr. Scamster, still crying in the corner?
-Maybe it's time to upgrade from "Thuglife" to "Caught in 4K."
-Wanna see how real hackers operate?
-Feel free to connect with **l4tmur** on [LinkedIn](https://www.linkedin.com/in/0xl4tmur).
-Just know—mentorship ain't an option, but public humiliation?
-Always free. 😎🔥
+Curious about real cybersecurity?
+Connect with **l4tmur** on [LinkedIn](https://www.linkedin.com/in/0xl4tmur).
+No mentorship just lessons learned the hard way.

 Better luck next time, D\*\*\*\*.